tjkoifoly/SocialFrameworkReference/Readme.md

 ####Twitter Methods
 #####Posting Text with SLComposeViewController
 This method uses `SLComposeViewController` to present Apple's stock tweet sheet for posting to Twitter.
+Import `SBSocial.h` and call the
+`[SBSocial postTweetWithText:@"This is a test tweet with text only" andImage:nil fromViewController:self];` method.

 #####Posting Text and an Image with SLComposeViewController
 This method uses `SLComposeViewController` to present Apple's stock tweet sheet for posting to Twitter.
 An image from the application bundle is also attached to the tweet.